 - Add brussels sprouts, pistachio, salt, and pepper

-- Saute until leaves begin to soften but are still bright green; about 2 minutes
+- Saute about 2 minutes or until leaves begin to soften but are still bright green

 - Add butter and melt to coat